afzaldepllc/digi-era-pro/Z- Docuuments-folder/LEAD_CLIENT_PROJECT_TASK_MODULES_IMPLEMENTAION.md

 The Leads module follows the generic CRUD pattern from the Department blueprint, with customizations for statuses (active, inactive, Qualified, Unqualified), dual-section creation form (client basic info + project basic info), and status change logic that triggers client creation.
 Leads are stored in a separate leads collection.
 Use executeGenericDbQuery for all DB operations with appropriate caching (short TTL for volatile data like leads).
 Optimize by reusing Zod constants, middleware for sales-only access, and Redux for state with optimistic updates on status changes.
 ## Step 1: Database Layer (models/Lead.ts)

-Define Mongoose schema for Lead with fields: name, email, other client basics; projectName, other project basics; status (enum: ['active', 'inactive', 'Qualified', 'Unqualified'], default 'active'); createdBy (ref to User, sales agent); clientId (ref to User, populated later); timestamps.
+Define Mongoose schema for Lead with fields: name, email, other client basics; projectName, other project basics; status (enum: ['active', 'inactive', 'qualified', 'unqualified'], default 'active'); createdBy (ref to User, sales agent); clientId (ref to User, populated later); timestamps.
-Add unique constraints on email (case-insensitive).
+Add unique constraints on email (case-insensitive) using schema-level unique: true.
 Implement indexes: compound on status + createdAt; text index on name, email, projectName.
-Use pre-save hook for custom validation (e.g., ensure sales agent is from sales department via user ref).
 Enable soft delete via status (inactive instead of hard delete).
 Optimize: No virtuals unless needed for population; use lean() in queries.
+Note: Removed custom pre-save hook for email uniqueness - MongoDB handles this via unique index.

 ## Step 2: Validation Layer (lib/validations/lead.ts)